moneppo/haunts/README.md

 * Canvases are saved to the general GPS location, and you must be in that location to view them.
 * If there is no GPS signal available, canvases are saved in a special location called "nowhere."

+## Future Steps
+* Stabilize mesh protocol
+* Publish app to the store
+* Split the mesh layer into a library for use in other apps, particularly for activism/emergency
+* Larger canvas

+## Known Issues
+* Saving currently happens doubly due to a bug in the filtering of messages through the mesh network.
+* After a while of drawing, the app will slow as it stores strokes as raw geometry.
+I'm looking into occasional caching of the canvas into a bitmap to fix this.

 Icons by [Freepik](www.freepik.com)